mvit777/BikeShop/README.md

 ```csharp
 EntityBikes = await RestClient.GetFromJsonAsync<List<MongoEntityBike>>("/bike");
 ```
+While resolving a few minor but annoying issues with serialization/deserialization of my objects, I realised that Blazor supports gRPC out-of-the-box (sort of).
+An in-depth explanation of what it is and why it is good thing can be found in the links section at the bottom of this page.
+Apparently it is also possible to add support for gRPC to an existing Rest-WS api.
+I'll detail all the process required in a later paragraph as soon as I implement all the steps.
+In the meanwhile I want to move on the topic of templating and components.

+## More Details on: Templating & Components ##

 (...more to come...)

 ## Last Paragraph: a quick note about the BikeShop WS ##